preneyv/COURS_LPWM/JAVA/TP_TAROT/RapportProjet/rapport.md

 ## The Observer - Package
 This package well carrying his name.
-Every changement observed in th model will reset the view.
+Every oberved change in th model will reset the view.
 Once the change is set into the corresponding model class, the observable classes call the method ``notifyObserver(Player p)`` that inform all the observers.
 ### The Interfaces
 #### Observable
 #### Observer